shoelace-style/webawesome/docs/docs/layout/flank.md

 </div>
 ```

 The main content fills the remaining inline space of the container.
-By default, the flank and main content wrap when the main content is less than 50% of the container.
+By default, the items wrap when the main content is less than 50% of the container.
 You can change the minimum size of the main content with the `--content-percentage` property.

 ```html {.example}
 <div class="wa-stack">